 Outside the laboratory, I have participated in a broad range of activities where scientists can play an important role.
 I was a member of the Young Global Leaders which is a sub-group of the World Economic Forum and have participated in the annual meeting at Davos Switzerland (2005, 2007, 2008).
 I have lectured at the Museum of Modern Art, and participated in a Fred Friendly panel discussion for public television (PBS) on the issue of nanotechnology, privacy, and security, and contributed to Entertainment Gathering EG2-2007.

 I enjoy hiking, backpacking (California, Alaska, Wyoming, New Mexico, Arizona) landscape photography, and flying gliders cross country.
-I currently fly a DG303 and my current personal records are: altitude: 27,300'(gps), distance: 443 mi, time: 8 hrs, satisfying SSA Silver, Gold, and Diamond badges, Symons Wave Memorial One-Lennie.
-My goal for the 2020 season is a 750km declared flight in the Owens Valley and a flight above 35,000' (Double-Lennie).
+I have a commercial glider certificate and own a DG303 (N303DG) for cross-country mountain flying and fly a SGS 1-34 (N7595) configured for high altitude flight.
+My current personal records are: altitude: 36,630 ft, distance: 443 mi, time: 8 hrs, satisfying SSA Silver, Gold, and Diamond badges, Symons Wave Memorial Single and Double-Lennie.
+My goals for the 2023 season is a 750km declared flight in the Owens Valley and a flight above 40,000' (Triple-Lennie).

 Tracks of longer soaring flights.

 274 Watson Laboratory